stalniy/casl/docs-src/src/content/pages/cookbook/intro/en.md

 1. Provide the suggested way to solve the issue
 2. Explain the **advantages** in comparison to the simplest solution described in the section above
 3. Discuss why this may be a compelling solution.
 Links for a reference are not required but encouraged
+4. Walk through a few terse examples

 ### Demo

-*required*
+*optional*

-Demonstrate the code that would power a common or interesting use case, either by:
+Demonstrate the code that would power a common or interesting use case by embedding a codesandbox/scrimba/codepen/jsfiddle example.

-1. Walking through a few terse examples of setup, or
-2. Embedding a codesandbox/scrimba/codepen/jsfiddle example

 ### When To Avoid